Prerequisites:

 Step 7: Cloud Storage Service

-Once you have your data extracted to your USB or PC, you can use any cloud storage services such as Google Drive, MEGA, or MediaFire to upload your data to the Destination Home Team.
+Once you have your data extracted to your USB or PC, you can use any cloud storage services such as Google Drivearrow-up-right, MEGAarrow-up-right, or MediaFirearrow-up-right to upload your data to the Destination Home Team.

 Step 8: WinRAR Archive Manager

-You’ll need WinRAR to compress/zip up your Home Data cache contents.
-For more information about how to zip your Home Cache data, please refer back to the PlayStation Home Preservation Tutorial.
+You’ll need WinRARarrow-up-right to compress/zip up your Home Data cache contents.
+For more information about how to zip your Home Cache data, please refer back to the PlayStation Home Preservation Tutorial.arrow-up-right

 Step 9: FileZilla FTP Client Optional